-Locals Boards of Health play an important role in detecting, preventing, and controlling communicable diseases in their communities.
-Working with the Massachusetts Department of Public Health, the role of the Rockport Board of Health and Public Health Nurse include:
+Local boards of Health play an important role in detecting, preventing, and controlling communicable diseases in their communities.
+Working with the Massachusetts Department of Public Health, the role of the Rockport Board of Health and Public Health Nurses include:

 - Investigating and follow-up on all reportable communicable diseases and disease outbreaks